With secret ingredients, these copycat Otis Spunkmeyer cookies are spot on!

 Where you might have seen Otis Spunkmeyer cookies at before

-Otis Spunkmeyer sells products to grocery stores, convenience stores, and to many restaurants.
-It is rumored that they are who supplies Subway’s and Wendy’s cookies as well as cookies to the United States Army.
 They also sell frozen cookie dough and muffins for fundraising.
 Groups like the one I was in high school use it for fundraising but I’ve also bought Otis Spunkmeyer cookie dough from my friend’s children who were raising money for their sports teams.

-What makes Otis Spunkmeyer cookies so special?
+What makes these cookies so special?

 Otis Spunkmeyer cookies are thick but not overly thick.
 They are also sweet and have crisp edges but a chewy center.
 They’re pretty much the perfect cookie.